 Police arrested nearly seven thousand demonstrators in Washington on Monday (3 May).
 Crowds of young?

-Police arrested nearly seven thousand demonstrators in Washington on Monday (3 May).
+Background: Police arrested nearly seven thousand demonstrators in Washington on Monday (3 May).
 Crowds of young anti-war demonstrators, estimated to total nearly 20,000, attempted a six-hour campaign to snarl traffic and paralyse the Federal Government.

 The City police, who were backed by several thousand Federal troops, used tear gas, chemical sprays and their clubs to frustrate guerrilla-warfare tactics by the demonstrators.
 Police Chief Jerry Wilson announced the arrest figure--believed to be the largest total for a single day in the capital's history.